turrilld/student-webdev-labs/reflection.md

 - How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

-  They were very helpful for getting the accessability checking tools up and running, as well as familiarizing myself with their use.
+  They were very helpful for getting the accessibility checking tools up and running, as well as familiarizing myself with their use.

 - Was there something that you wish had been explained better?